Sub Culture: Reception

 Next Generation rated it four stars out of five, and stated that "All in all, Sub Culture creates a compelling world, and if the thought of undersea exploration and adventure appeals to you, this game is probably the best of its kind."
+Newsweek praised the 3D graphics and "breathtaking underwater environments", stating that it was "a winner for teens and adults".
 Sub Culture was the runner-up for GameSpots 1997 "Most Original Game" award, which ultimately went to Dungeon Keeper.

 Sub Culture was a commercial failure.
 In the United States, its sales totaled 11,083 units by April 1999.
 Analyzing its performance, Ubisoft's Tammy Schachter wrote that "the 3D was beautiful, the gameplay was top of the line, and all of the marketing was in place... so perhaps this is a niche game genre that then appealed to only a small segment of the hard-core gaming community."